This is a “quadrat”, or measurement grid, to estimate percent cover in a one-meter area. You use it in vegetation surveys.

-The four sides (or “legs”) of the frame are marked in 1/10 meter (10 cm) increments.
-This makes it easy for you to mentally grid up the ground inside the one meter square.
-These are the pink dashed lines in the picture above.
-Each small square is 1%.
+The four sides (or “legs”) are marked in 1/10 meter (10 cm) increments.
+This makes it easy for you to mentally grid up the ground inside the square.

-In this example you might estimate the tree trunk as about 25% (purple solid line), or a little less.
-The exact way you do this would depend on your study protocol, but this post is about the equipment.
+In this example you might estimate the tree trunk takes up about a quarter of the whole square, 25% (purple solid line), or a little less.
+The exact way you do this would depend on your protocol.

 The core of the design is the fiberglass tent pole sections.
 You can buy them from: